SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Experiments

 \subsection{Comparison with MSE-based Dialect Selection}

-Table~\ref{tab:exact_mse_vs_group_selection} compares dialect-selection strategies.
-We make two observations.
-First, \formatname also outperforms exact MSE-based selection, which may be driven by a few extreme errors, does not always improve end-to-end video quality.
-Second, even coarse group-wise maximum extraction (num\_groups=8) remains comparable to exact MSE selection, indicating that preserving influential large-magnitude values matters more than over-optimizing a few outliers.
+Table~\ref{tab:exact_mse_vs_group_selection} compares LUT-based and MSE-based dialect selection strategies at block size 32, with two observations.
+First, \formatname (\emph{num\_groups}=32) with LUT-based dialect selection outperforms exact MSE-based selection, suggesting that MSE-driven optimization, often dominated by a few extreme outliers, does not necessarily translate to superior end-to-end video quality.
+Second, even coarse group-wise maximum extraction (\emph{num\_groups}=8) remains competitive with exact MSE selection, indicating that a rough approximation of large-magnitude values is sufficient to guide effective dialect selection. \papername uses a default \emph{num\_groups} of 8 to balance performance and efficiency.